 2180 Third Avenue (corner of E119 St and 3rd Ave) • 212-452-7076

-The Schools of Social Work and Public Health Library is a repository for specialist literature in the fields of social work and public health.
+The Schools of Social Work and Public Health Library is a collection of specialist literature in the fields of social work and public health.
 The Library provides a community space/group study space for the students of the Schools.
 The Library offers classes about how to use library resources.
 Resources at the library include: study rooms; photocopiers; and wireless Internet access.

 Hunter North Building, Room 1608 • 212-772-5054

-The Judith and Stanley Zabar Art Library offers a comfortable reading and study space with wireless Internet access and laptops for use within the library.
-The Library offers Reference services, digital imaging services, color printing, and a non-circulating selection of reference materials, books, art history theses, and current journals.
-Individual sessions and group workshops on image and text-based database use and presentation software are also offered.
+The Judith and Stanley Zabar Art Library offers the Hunter College community a comfortable reading and study space with wireless Internet access and laptops for students to borrow.
+The Library offers reference help, digital imaging services, color & b/w printing, a book/document scanner, art history theses, current art periodicals, along with 2000+ circulating art books which supplement the art publications located within the Cooperman Library.
+Individual sessions and group workshops on art-based database use and presentation software are also offered upon request.

 Hunter College is home to four libraries, each with a distinct collection.
 As if that wasn't enough, Hunter also belongs to the City University (CUNY) system which provides all CUNY students with access to over 20 libraries in all five boroughs.
 So no matter where you live, chances are you have a CUNY close by.
-There will be more detail about each of the Hunter Libraries in this guide, but here is a map of all the CUNY libraries.
-The map includes location information, subway directions, and links to websites for each institution.
+See a complete list of CUNY libraries, with location and contact information, here: https://www2.cuny.edu/libraries/college-libraries/